Dr. Craig Benson

 Ms. Simpson holds both an Airline Transport Pilot certificate and a Certified Flight Instructor license, and has logged nearly 3,000 hours of flying in more than 60 different types of aircraft including float planes, flying boats, unmanned drones and multi-engine jets.

-Rolls-Royce Head of the Commonwealth Center for Advanced Manufacturing (CCAM)
+Head of Commonwealth Center for Advanced Manufacturing (CCAM) for Rolls-Royce NA

 Rolls-Royce North America